 Infertility is defined as the inability to conceive or carry a pregnancy to term after 12 months of trying to conceive.
 If you are over the age of 35, the time of trying to conceive is reduced to 6 months.
 It is estimated that 10 percent of women in the United States between 15-44 have problems becoming or staying pregnant due issues with either female or male infertility.

 Infertility knows no race, ethnicity or religion.
 It cuts across all groups of people.
-There is a good chance some one you know is struggling with infertility right now.
+There is a good chance someone you know is struggling with infertility right now.
 Or, perhaps, you are struggling with many the medical and emotional challenges that accompany infertility.

 Infertility is very stressful in many ways.
 According to The National Infertility Association, women with infertility have the same levels of anxiety and depression as do women with cancer, heart disease and HIV.
 Infertility can also be a very lonely process, especially when you feel like those around are able to conceive quickly and easily.
 The stress of infertility can impact every area of your life, your relationship with your partner, your job, your relationships with friends and family and even your spirituality.
-Combined with the blame and societal pressure to get pregnant, it is not wonder why this journey can create such turmoil for a person.
+Combined with the blame and societal pressure to get pregnant, it is no wonder why this journey can create such turmoil for a person.

 When do you know it is time to seek professional help?
 The experience of infertility can cause pain and grief either acute or prolonged depending on diagnosis.
 Infertility can be a time in which a multitude of emotions are experienced at varying levels of degree and severity including anger, jealousy or sadness.
-It can also bring about struggles with self esteem or identity.
+It can also bring about struggles with self-esteem or identity.
 Infertility is a couple’s experience and each partner may respond differently.
 This can sometimes bring couples closer together or create strain on the relationship.

 If you are concerned that your emotional response to the pain of infertility is beyond what you can manage, you may want to consider meeting with a therapist to help you through your journey.

-In the United States there are currently three psychological methods for individuals and couples experiencing infertility; (1) individual/couples therapy (2) support groups (3) mind/body groups.
+In the United States there are currently three psychological methods for individuals and couples experiencing infertility; (1) individual/couple’s therapy (2) support groups (3) mind/body groups.

-Infertility counseling can help you with
+Infertility counseling can help you:

-- Coping with medical/surgical treatments
+- Cope with medical/surgical treatments

-- Managing any pre-existing mental health problems
+- Manage any pre-existing mental health problems

 - Improve relationships